Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Spaying or Neutering Should Be Considered for Your Bernese Mountain Dog

-Second, there are a few health benefits to spaying or neutering your Bernese Mountain Dog.
+Second, spaying or neutering your Bernese Mountain Dog has a few health benefits.
 According to the ASPCA, female dogs that are neutered have less of a risk of developing problems such as breast tumors and uterine infections.1 For males, neutering has been shown to decrease the risk of developing prostate issues and testicular cancer.

-Spaying and neutering can also help curb problematic behavioral issues as time goes on.
-For instance, these procedures can keep a Bernese Mountain Dog from becoming aggressive toward other dogs due to territorial and reproductive reasons.
-However care should be taken in nervous aggressive dogs and advice should be taken from a veterinarian or specialist behaviorist if your pet has this problem.
+Spaying and neutering can also curb problematic behavioral issues as time goes on.
+For instance, the procedures can keep a Bernese Mountain Dog from becoming aggressive toward other dogs due to territorial and reproductive reasons.

 bernese mountain dog puppy being operated on by veterinarian